 The BerbeeWalsh Department of Emergency Medicine is pleased to welcome Andrea Gilmore-Bikovskyi, PhD, RN, who joins us July 1, 2022, as an Associate Professor (Tenure) and Associate Vice Chair of Research.

-Dr. Gilmore-Bykovskyi will continue her innovative research at the Department of Emergency Medicine, focusing on improving clinical care delivery, health disparities, and care transitions following acute care illness for ADRD patients, as well as identifying and addressing barriers to inclusive research.
-“The science we conduct is grounded in core values of the nursing discipline to maintain, protect, and promote human dignity, health and abilities, and social justice,” notes Dr. Gilmore-Bykovskyi of her Lab’s paradigm-shifting work.
+Dr. Gilmore-Bykovskyi will continue her innovative research at the Department of Emergency Medicine, focusing on improving care delivery, service utilization, and care transitions following acute care illness for ADRD patients, as well as identifying and addressing obstacles to research participation among people living with or at risk for ADRD and their caregivers.
+“The science we conduct is grounded in core values of nursing to uphold human dignity, foster well-being, and advance health and resilience for all,” Dr. Gilmore-Bykovskyi said.

 In addition to her clinical practice and research, Dr. Gilmore-Bykovskyi is a dedicated educator and mentor with robust instructional experience with learners across a range of levels.
 She is widely acknowledged as an instrumental mentor, with numerous trainees and junior faculty with significant impact and accomplishments.